VPNs and IPv6¶

 Support for IPv6 varies from type to type and in client support.
 Be sure to check with the vendor of the other device in order to make sure a non-pfSense firewall or client supports IPv6 VPNs.

-pfSense® software supports IPsec using IKEv1 over IPv6 with one quirk: If a tunnel uses an IPv6 peer address, the tunnel can only carry IPv6 phase 2 networks, and the same for IPv4.
+IPsec can use IKEv1 over IPv6 with one quirk: If a tunnel uses an IPv6 peer address, the tunnel can only carry IPv6 phase 2 networks, and the same for IPv4.
 Traffic cannot be mixed between address families with IKEv1.
 See IPsec and IPv6.

 When an IPsec tunnel is set for IKEv2, it can include both IPv4 and IPv6 Phase 2 definitions concurrently.

 OpenVPN fully supports IPv6 for site-to-site and mobile clients, and tunnels can carry both IPv4 and IPv6 traffic concurrently.
 See OpenVPN and IPv6.

 WireGuard fully supports IPv6 and tunnels can carry both IPv4 and IPv6 traffic concurrently.

 As mentioned briefly in Firewall and VPN Concerns, special care must be taken when routing IPv6 traffic across a VPN and using publicly routable subnets.
 The same advice also applies to IPv4 but it’s much less common to have clients on both sides of an IPv4 VPN using publicly routable addresses.

 The main issue is that because it’s possible to route all the way from one LAN to the other LAN across the Internet, then traffic could be flowing unencrypted between the two networks if the VPN is down (or not present at all!).
 This is far from ideal because although connectivity is available, if any traffic were intercepted in between the two networks and that traffic was using an unencrypted protocol like HTTP, then it could compromise the network.